CybersecurityBest Cybersecurity Tools and Practices for Small Businesses in 2026

 | 21-50 employees | 750-2,500 SAR | 1Password Business + CrowdStrike + Veeam |

 The strongest firewall is worthless if an employee clicks a phishing link.
-People are both the weakest and the strongest link.
+People are both the weakest and the strongest link in your security chain — a well-trained team catches attacks that technology misses, while an untrained team opens the door to attacks that technology could never stop.

 Practical Training Program